Bea-Pan/My-Portfolio/README.md

 * I used CSS flexbox for proper alignment of the divs and their children elements
 * I used CSS grid for proper alignment of the section about me on the main page
 * All the links are opened in new tabs
-* Conact buttons are active
+* Contact buttons are active

-The website uses CSS Flex in order to dynamically sort images in the gallery and on main site.
-It also uses CSS Grid for proper alignment of navbar and contact buttons, which changes dynamically according to screen's size.
-All of the links are opened in new tabs and contact buttons are active.

 ## Visuals
-I used JavaScript to make the page look interesting:
+I used JavaScript DOM to make the page look interesting:

 * I created a slide show of my certificates with the control buttons for the viewer to go 'next' and 'prev'
 * The information about my skills appears when the users clicks on the respective logo in the skills tab.